melocelo/SC00039_Final_Project_MC/README.md

 >> https://drive.google.com/drive/folders/1e7LlDjyH3JKyG7Flhx9VhJ8vnMDfLowr?usp=share_link
 ## Installation
 ### Step 1: Clone the Repository
-Download the project files to your local machine.
-You can do this by cloning the repository or downloading it as a zip.
+Download the project files to your computer.
+You can do this by cloning the repository or downloading it as a zip file.
 ```bash
 git clone https://github.com/melocelo/SC00039_Final_Project_MC.git
 ```